cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 powers at all, even if their rituals and sermons have all the bloody tools and symbols associated with it.
 They go about their goals in a more mundane way, hoping desperately for the Father to answer their sacrifices.
-Others really wield the dark arts, research them and use them as tools to dominate their enemies.
+Others really wield the dark arts, research them, and use them as tools to dominate their enemies.

 ## Themes of Horror